04-Distributions

 Transformation

-• allows to apply methods designed for normally distributed data to non-normal cases
+• allows to apply methods designed for normally distributed data

 Transformations for right-skewed data